x

 RELATED: Cleveland police arrest 3 more teens in connection to car break-ins in Ohio City

-According to data from the Ohio Department of Youth Services, 208 juveniles were booked into Cuyahoga County detention centers in fiscal year 2010.
-Since then, the number has significantly declined and last year, just 73 youths were booked.
+According to data from the Ohio Department of Youth Services, 208 juveniles were sentenced to serve a period of incarceration at an ODYS facility in fiscal year 2010.
+Since then, the number has significantly declined, and last fiscal year, just 73 youths were sentenced to a period of incarceration at ODYS.

 The decline could be attributed in part to an ODYS program called Reclaim, which incentivizes courts to send juvenile offenders to outside rehabilitation programs instead of detention centers with funding.